-- Description of completed and ongoing QI activities that address the quality and safety of clinical care and quality of service, including delegated functions - Trending of quality and safety measures and comparison with established thresholds - Measurement and trending of HEDIS and CAHPS data to define opportunities for improvement - Analysis of whether there was a demonstrated improvement, including barrier analysis when goals were not met - Evaluation of the overall effectiveness of the QI Program, including progress toward influencing network-wide safe clinical practices, adequacy of resources, committee structure, practitioner participation, leadership involvement, and any determination of restructure or change(s) to be made for the subsequent year, based on findings
+- Description of completed and ongoing QI activities that address the quality and safety of clinical care and quality of service, including delegated functions. - Trending of quality and safety measures and comparison with established thresholds - Analysis of whether there was a demonstrated improvement, including barrier analysis when goals were not met - Evaluation of the overall effectiveness of the QI Program, including progress toward influencing network-wide safe clinical practices, adequacy of resources, committee structure, practitioner participation, leadership involvement, and any determination of restructure or change(s) to be made for the subsequent year, based on findings. - The modifications of QI Program Descriptions and QI Work Plans will also incorporate advice, recommendations, or mandates from external auditors and/or regulatory bodies. - Communication to Members, Providers, and the community via the QI page on the DHMP website